Campsfield immigration removal centre: factsheet

 Introduction

-The Home Office is proceeding with plans to redevelop an IRC at the former Campsfield House, near Oxford.
-Development will be undertaken in two phases: refurbishment of existing buildings (Phase 1) and new build accommodation (Phase 2).
+The Home Office has redeveloped an immigration removal centre (IRC) at the former Campsfield House, near Oxford.
+Development is being undertaken in two phases: refurbishment of existing buildings (Phase 1 now complete) and new build accommodation (Phase 2).

-Campsfield will be a mixture of refurbished and new-build accommodation built to the latest standards, taking account of findings from external scrutiny reports and internal lessons learned reviews to provide modern, safe, secure and connected accommodation for detained men.
-Around 160 bed spaces will be created in the refurbished accommodation (compared to 282 in the former IRC), with further expansion in future for up to 400 beds.
+Campsfield IRC, once completed, will be a mixture of refurbished and new-build accommodation built to the latest standards, taking account of findings from external scrutiny reports and internal lessons learned reviews to provide modern, safe, secure and connected accommodation for detained men.

-Planning consent will be obtained before we proceed with phase 2 of the development.
-As part of our planning for the development of this IRC, we are in discussions with local councillors and Members of Parliament, other stakeholders such as the police, fire, health services and independent oversight bodies.
+As part of our planning for the development of this IRC, we have been in discussion with local councillors and Members of Parliament, other local stakeholders such as the police, fire, health services and independent oversight bodies.

 Facilities and environment

-All rooms will meet the standards as set out in the accommodation standards Detention Service Order (DSO).
+All rooms meet the standards as set out in the accommodation standards Detention Services Order (DSO).
 Bedrooms will primarily be dual occupancy.

-Any provision of recreational, educational, healthcare, living and faith-related facilities for individuals detained at the facility will be entirely contained onsite.
+Any provision of recreational, educational, healthcare, living and faith-related facilities for individuals detained at the facility is contained onsite.

-Healthcare provision is being procured through NHS England, and there will be no impact on primary healthcare services provided within the local community.
+Healthcare provision has been procured through NHS England, and there is no impact on primary healthcare services provided within the local community.

-Visits will be facilitated in line with those in other centres.
-Visitors arriving at the nearest main train station will be transported to the centre via a shuttle bus service.
+Visits are facilitated in line with those in other centres.
+Visitors arriving at the nearest main train station are transported to the centre via a shuttle bus service.

 We have aligned our environmental and climate change sustainability strategy with our suppliers to ensure that the buildings and infrastructure we build at Campsfield contribute towards net zero carbon emissions and reduce operational costs.

-Our sustainability performance will be measured using the Building Research Establishment Environmental Assessment Method (BREEAM) which is a sustainability certification method which uses 10 different measurement categories such as materials, energy, water, waste, pollution and more, to rate environmental performance.
+Our sustainability performance is measured using the Building Research Establishment Environmental Assessment Method (BREEAM), which is a sustainability certification method which uses 10 different measurement categories such as materials, energy, water, waste, pollution and more, to rate environmental performance.

 The refurbished and new buildings use sustainable architecture techniques that use the natural environment to reduce energy.
-This includes air source heat pumps, solar panels to offset energy use, improved insulation, and air tightness.
+This includes air source heat pumps, solar panels to offset energy use, improved insulation, and ventilation.

 Costs and contracts